-II.3.
-The freedom of living beings
+2.c) The freedom of living beings

-To be precise, I am referring to positions a bit primitive such as:
+To be precise, regarding positions such as:

 Man is the only rational being (Plato - Aristotle)

 He is a political animal (Aristotle)

 He is unique for possessing the gift of language.